-“Make room for Jesus the anointed one and allow Him to furnish your life with the essentials for successful living.”
+‘Make room for Jesus the anointed one and allow Him to furnish your life with the essentials for successful living.’

 There are so many lessons for us in this story!
-I believe that Jesus also wants to visit us, but he doesn’t want to briefly stop by.
-Instead he wants to abide in us, dwell in us.
-But, are we willing to make room for him?
-In Timothy 3:17, we are reminded as God’s people to be ‘thoroughly furnished unto all good works’.
+I believe that Jesus also wants to visit us, but He doesn’t want to briefly stop by.
+Instead He wants to abide in us, dwell in us.
+But, are we willing to make room for Him?
+In Timothy 3:17, we are reminded as God’s people to be ‘thoroughly furnished unto all good works.’

 In 2 Kings 4, we are told that the noblewoman furnished Elisha’s room simply with a bed, a table, a stool and a candlestick.
-Sometimes God’s Word does not give us much detail, but in this story, these 4 items are mentioned quite clearly.
+Sometimes, God’s Word does not give us much detail, but in this story, these 4 items are mentioned quite clearly.
 I wonder if those items have a meaning?
 As I looked into the text, I felt the room was designed to be simple and uncluttered.
-It was to be the place where a great man of God slept and prayed and it was important the room did not have any distractions.
+It was to be the place where a great man of God slept and prayed, and it was important that the room did not have any distractions.
 Did the simple items of furniture have any symbolic meaning too?
 Here are my thoughts on what these items could represent.

 The table represents a place of communion and fellowship.
-Many of us often sit at a table to enjoy dinner with our family or with friends and communion is another important ingredient of a healthy spiritual life.
-We need to make time not just for the physical act of taking communion, but also to commune with God, to spend time in his presence, fellowshipping with him and getting to know his heart.
+Many of us often sit at a table to enjoy dinner with our family or with friends, and communion is another important ingredient of a healthy spiritual life.
+We need to make time not just for the physical act of taking communion but also to commune with God: to spend time in His presence, fellowshipping with Him and getting to know His heart.

-Well, candles always represent light and particularly light in darkness.
-In the middle of a power cut, a candle pierces through the darkness but in a spiritual sense, we too are called to be candles in a dark world.
-We certainly live in turbulent times where many are looking for light to help direct their paths and yet, too often, they are following the first light they see.
-What if, we as God’s people, started walking as blazing candles, helping to point the world to the true source of eternal light?
+Well, candles always represent light, and particularly light in darkness.
+In the middle of a power cut, a candle pierces through the darkness, but in a spiritual sense, we too are called to be candles in a dark world.
+We certainly live in turbulent times where many are looking for light to help direct their paths, and yet, too often, they are following the first light they see.
+What if we as God’s people, started walking as blazing candles, helping to point the world to the true source of eternal light?

-The simple furnishings in Elisha’s room, represent to me, many of the ingredients for a healthy spiritual life.
-My prayer for myself (and for you!) is that we will each take the time to rest, be still and learn how to truly commune with the heart of God.
+The simple furnishings in Elisha’s room represent to me many of the ingredients for a healthy spiritual life.
+My prayer for myself (and for you!) is that we will each take the time to rest, be still, and learn how to truly commune with the heart of God.